Manja-030/movie-app/README.md

 - Do `git commit -m" reason for commit"`
 - Lastly, do `git push heroku master`.

-Please note that you may also use the [Herko Dashboard](https://dashboard.heroku.com) to set or modify the configurations for your application.
+Please note that you may also use the [Heroko Dashboard](https://dashboard.heroku.com) to set or modify the configurations for your application.

 ## Test the API
 I used postman to test the api.